-- The new State pool fence standard: Both new and existing residential pools must be upgraded to comply with the Queensland Development Code Mandatory Part 3.4.
+- The State Government pool safety standard: Both new and existing residential pools must be upgraded to comply with the Queensland Development Code Mandatory Part 3.4.
 An isolating pool fence must be in place.
-This includes the phase out of child resistant doors used as pool barriers for exsiting pools i.e. self closing and self latching doors.
+This includes the requirement for compliance of child resistant doors previously used as pool barriers for existing pools i.e. self-closing and self-latching doors.

-- The new State Sale and Lease compliance system: This five year compliance period is brought forward if the property is sold or leased.
-A Pool Safety Certificate will be required in this respect from a license Pool Safety Inspector.
-Please refer to the State Pool Safety Register.
+- The new State Sale and Lease compliance system: Compliance with the new standard is required if the property is sold or leased.
+A Pool Safety Certificate will be required in this respect from a licensed Pool Safety Inspector.
+Please refer to the State pool Safety Register.

 - Portable pools and spas: These State laws are applicable to portable pools and spas deeper than 300 millimetres.
 Please ascertain the cost of a complying pool fence before you purchase a portable pool or spa.

 - Pool Safety Certificates: The term of a Pool Safety Certificate is 2 years for a non-shared pool and 1 year for a shared pool.
 Registering your pool: You need to register your pool on the State pool Safety Register.